Project 5: Animated Scene

 The purpose of this project is to give you experience with both top-down design and efficient coding practices that take advantage of things with similar structures.

-The result of this assignment will be similar to project 3.
-You'll create a scene that is a collection of complex objects.
-The complex objects will all be collections of Zelle graphics primitives and have the same organization as the steam plant you created in lab.
+The result of this assignment will be an animated version of project 4.
+The complex objects will all be collections of Zelle graphics primitives and have the same organization as the saucer you created in lab.
 Each complex object will have a function that initializes it and any complex object that changes will have a function that animates it.

-The big difference from project 3 is that your scene can be animated, with objects moving or changing colors.
+The big difference from project 4 is that your scene should be animated, with objects moving or changing colors.

-If your complex object should animate, create an animation function for the complex object.
-Use the same naming scheme, putting a _animate after the object's name.
-We created steam_animate for the steam plant.
+Create an animation function for each complex objects that will move or change in your scene (at least 2).
+Use the same naming scheme of putting _animate after the object's name.
+For example, we created saucer_animate for the saucer.
 You would create stoplight_animate for a stoplight.

-You need to animate at least one of your new complex objects, even if it means just changing colors.
-The animate function should take in at least three parameters: the list of objects in the shape, the frame number, and the window, just like our steam_animate function.
+The animate function should take in at least three parameters: the list of objects in the shape, the frame number, and the window, just like our saucer_animate function.
 You can give the animate function any number of other parameters necessary for it to work properly.
 For example, you may want to include the scale used to create the image, so that movement can scale with the size of the shape.

 The main function should initialize the complex objects in the scene and draw them.
 It should then execute a loop and animate the complex objects that change (i.e. the ones with animate functions).
 It will be similar to the lab5test.py main function from lab.
-Note that in lab5test.py, we put the steam plant complex objects in a list.
+Note that in the lab, we put the saucer complex objects in a list.
 You may want to use lists if you have multiple copies of the same object.
-But if you have one copy of each type of object, then you may want one variable for each object.
+Butif you have one copy of each type of object, then you may want one variable for each object.
 The important thing is to make your code both succinct and readable.

 Do something creative within this framework.

-Include several pictures of your scene animating in your writeup.
+Include a video or several pictures of your scene animating in your report.
+You can create a screen capture video using the Quicktime Player application.

 convert -delay 60 *.png myanimation.gif